 Also, during your one-on-one time, get down on the floor WITH your kids and take their lead while engaging in their play.

-Dr. Mallory suggests that instead of asking questions during this time, reflect back what you hear by simply narrating what you see them doing.
-This will help fill their attention bucket up which can also help them accept change.
+Dr. Mallory suggests that instead of asking questions during this time, reflect back on what you hear by simply narrating what you see them doing.
+This will help fill their attention bucket which can also help them accept change.

 9. Have Consistent Routines

-Routines are important for both kids and parents because they create predictability which leads to security and can aid in developing self-discipline.
+This is a big one!
+Routines are essential for both kids and parents because they provide predictability, which fosters a sense of security and helps develop self-discipline.

-Another thing to think about is, what kind of child do you want to raise?
-Aside from what is currently going on in the world, what values do you want to make sure you are instilling in your children.
+Another thing to think about is, what kind of child do you want to raise.
+Aside from what is currently going on in the world, what values do you want to make sure you are instilling in your children?
 What do you find important that your kids grow up knowing or valuing?

 Who do you envision your children becoming (not just “what” they’re going to become)?